Eb2 ~ D6 (3 octaves, 5 notes and 1 semitone)

 - Tends to sing with too much airiness

 - Tends to lower his larynx too often when singing

 - Above C#4, he tends to sound harsh and flat

 - Tone production often becomes flat due to lack of forward placement

 - Falsetto is often too airy and lacks projection

 - Lower register: Due to the range in which BTS’ music is written in, he gets very few chances to showcase the true development of his lower range.
-Thus, his voice is relatively underdeveloped in his lower range for a baritone, where his tone production becomes muffled as he sings below C3.
+Thus, his voice is relatively underdeveloped in his lower range, where his tone production becomes muffled as he sings below C3.